nicktrandafil/yenxo/README.md

 Person person(Variant::from(rapidjson::Document().Parse(json)));
 ```

-For more examples see `examples` dir and tests.
+More snippets can be found in `examples` and `test` directories.
+The documentation can be found [here](https://nicktrandafil.github.io/serialize).